-In our original study released in 2024, aggregate economic value of the full 6 GHz band reaches US\$ 780 billion in 2025, rising to US\$ 1.19 trillion in 2027, for a total of US\$ 2.94 trillion.2 Eighty-five percent of this dividend is generated in enterprise environments through higher throughput, lower latency, expanded IoT deployments, and AR/VR integration; the remainder is shared among residential users, public Wi-Fi users, ISPs, and domestic equipment suppliers.
+In the original study released in 2024, aggregate economic value of the full 6 GHz band reaches US \$780 billion in 2025, rising to US \$1.19 trillion in 2027.
+Two-thirds of this dividend is generated in enterprise environments through higher throughput, lower latency, expanded IoT deployments, and AR/VR integration; the remainder is shared among residential users, public Wi-Fi users, ISPs, and domestic equipment suppliers.

-Restricting Wi-Fi to the lower 500 megahertz of the 6 GHz band significantly reduces economic value between 2025 and 2027.
+However, restricting Wi-Fi to the lower 500 megahertz of the 6 GHz band slashes annual economic value to US \$334 billion in 2025 and US \$468 billion in 2027, barely 40 percent of the baseline in our original study.
 Every economic category suffers when use of the 6 GHz band is restricted: enterprise speed and latency benefits contract by more than 60 percent, free Wi-Fi consumer savings fall by roughly the same proportion, and rural broadband gains are halved as WISPs must deploy additional access points to maintain coverage.